dhanesh123us/NNREGCG/README.md

 NNREGCG
 =======

-###A "dynamic" 3 layered neural net regression code using conjugate gradient algorithm for training
+###A "dynamic" 3 layered neural net regression code using conjugate gradient algorithm
 ======================================================================================

 Caution: This code was used for an engineering design application during my PhD work nearly 15 years ago.
 I abandoned this work after a year and switched to other topics.
 Hence I neither cleaned this code up nor optimized it for performance.
 Luckily the code does work but do use it at your own risk.